Can I get veterans' disability for a pre-existing condition?

 What if I'm a Combat Veteran or Former POW?

-It is much easier for you to qualify for disability benefits if you served in combat or were a prisoner of war.
+It's much easier to qualify for disability benefits if you served in combat or were a prisoner of war.
 Even temporary symptoms will be adequate to prove your condition got worse during service.
-The VA has this special rule to compensate for how difficult it is to maintain medical records in combat situations.
+The VA has this special rule to compensate for the difficulty of maintaining medical records in combat situations.

 How Do I Apply for VA Disability for a Prior Injury?

-What If I'm Denied Benefits for a Pre-Existing Condition?
+What If I'm Denied VA Benefits for a Pre-Existing Condition?

-If you have shown that your medical condition predated your service and that it got worse during service, and the VA is still denying you benefits, then it may be time to contact a disability attorney.
+If the VA denied your benefits for a pre-existing condition aggravated by your military service, you have the right to appeal.
+If you've shown that your medical condition predated your service and that it got worse during service, and the VA still denied your benefits, then it might be time to contact a disability attorney.

 Talk to a Lawyer